The 5 Biggest Wildfire Mistakes Homeowners in Central Washington Make

 At Blue Pine, documentation is a standard part of every project.
 We provide it because we know what you're going to need it for.
 If you've had mitigation work done by another contractor and don't have this documentation, it's worth asking whether they can provide it retroactively — and for future work, make sure documentation is part of the scope.

 None of these mistakes are permanent.
 Every one of them is correctable.
-If you recognize your property in any of these descriptions, the most useful next step is a thorough assessment that tells you exactly where you stand and what it would take to get in a genuinely better position.
-We offer those for free, because we'd rather you know the truth about your property than find out the hard way.
+If you recognize your property in any of these descriptions, the most useful next step is a thorough assessment that tells you exactly where you stand in relation to wildfire risk and what it would take to get in a genuinely better position.
+We offer defensible space assessments as a service, because we'd rather you know the truth about your property than find out the hard way.

 Chris Martin